Skip to main content

 Conclusion

-Having lived with two very different Bosch tumble dryers — first the Exxcel 7 condenser and now the WTR88T81GB heat pump dryer — this Bosch tumble dryer review shows just how big a difference the switch has made.
+Having lived with two very different Bosch tumble dryers, first the Exxcel 7 condenser and now the WTR88T81GB heat pump dryer, this Bosch tumble dryer review shows just how big a difference the switch has made.

 The Exxcel hammered through ~4 kWh per cycle, left the room steamy, and produced clothes almost too hot to touch.
 The WTR88T81GB, by contrast, uses just 0.8–1.2 kWh per load, runs quietly, and dries clothes gently.

-At today’s price of 25p/kWh, that’s 20–30p per cycle instead of £1.00 — a saving of 70–80p each time.
+At today’s price of 25p/kWh, that’s 20–30p per cycle instead of £1.00, that’s a saving of 70–80p each time.
 For a family, that’s easily £200–£250 saved per year, and thousands over the lifetime of the appliance.

-For homes with solar panels, batteries, or time-of-use tariffs, the savings are even greater — often pennies per cycle, or free from rooftop generation.
+For homes with solar panels, batteries, or time-of-use tariffs, the savings are even greater, often pennies per cycle, or free from rooftop generation.

 And don’t forget the lifestyle benefits: no steamed-up rooms, no overheated clothes, and longer-lasting fabrics thanks to gentler drying.